-Acknowledgements
+8 Acknowledgements

-We thank the NeurIPS reviewers for their constructive feedback, and also the reviewers from the Wordplay: When Language Meets Games workshop at NAACL 2022, where a preliminary version of this paper appeared (Tuli et al., 2022).
+Thank you to the reviewers for the engaging and constructive questions and the suggestions.
 We gratefully acknowledge funding from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, and Microsoft Research.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute for Artificial Intelligence (www.vectorinstitute.ai/partners).
 Finally, we thank the Schwartz Reisman Institute for Technology and Society for providing a rich multi-disciplinary research environment.